-When I first started making pots, it took me forever to make one thing and most of what was fired found it's way into the dumpster.
-As I got better, I began making pots faster and faster, and fewer of them ended up in the landfill.
+When I first started making pots, it took me forever to make one thing and most of my work found it's way surreptitiously into the dumpster.
+As my skills improved, I began making pots better and faster, and fewer of them ended up in the landfill.
 After a year, I was making far too many pots than I could personally use or even give away to family and friends.
-So I began selling pots so they wouldn't multiply like tribbles and take over my house.
-It also makes sense to sell pots since we hope what we've created will bring pleasure to someone else.
+I began selling pots so they wouldn't multiply like tribbles and take over my house.
+It also made sense for me to sell pots since I hoped my creations would bring pleasure to someone else.

 Following are some things I've learned about selling pots that I hope will be helpful to you.
 First, make a commitment to sell your pots.
 This can mean something like signing up for a craft fair or a sale through your potters guild.
 Don't wait until your pots are perfect before making the commitment.
 When you commit to sell your pots they'll start to get better because your mind will be focused, you'll have a goal to reach, and a limited amount of time to reach it.
 I talk with potters all the time who are planning on doing a sale "next year" or "next time."
 When that next time rolls around, they're not going to participate but loudly proclaim they'll do it "next year" for sure.
 Procrastination is the biggest obstacle to selling your pots, that and fear, fear that maybe you won't sell anything, that everyone else's pots will sell because they're so much better than yours.
 Put all that aside and make the commitment to a sale.